 3. The internal failure

 Sears’ organizational structure became a liability around 2008 when the company was split into 30 divisions, which lived under the corporate Sears umbrella in name only.
 Each division – tires, appliances, apparel, etc. – had its own executives, reported its own profits, and basically acted as a separate company.
 Every division was essentially competing with one another for a piece of the corporate pie to fund various marketing, brand, and supply chain projects.
 Besides a festering “us vs. them” company culture, the impact of the divisional approach led to further internal chasms, with IT being a pivotal one.

 Instead of a consolidated, centralized IT environment, the company was supporting 30 different EDI mechanisms for 30 different supply chains, with no overarching architecture or strategy.
 What resulted was a competitive, disparate IT infrastructure with a mass duplication of systems and needless investments across the business.
 Costs and inefficiencies ran rampant with Sears’ unwillingness to adopt a consolidated IT approach or commit to consistent digital technologies.

 The Slow Burn of Digital Transformation

 Having surfaced these failures, it’s rare for a single decision or event to take down a retail conglomerate like Sears, and certainly, no singular act led to its downfall.
-Disruption becomes disruption not because it happens all at once but because the combination of various missteps accumulates to become cataclysmic.
+Disruption becomes disruption not because it happens all at once but because of the combination of various missteps accumulates to become cataclysmic.
 With Sears, it was all these things (and more) happening over time that fueled the fire of its demise.